 On January 15th, 2019, at the SIHH 2019, the Swiss watchmaker has officially presented the IWC Bronze Pilot 36mm Special Edition: a beautiful homage to a timekeeper that was introduced over 70 years ago and was worn by the British Royal Air Force pilots for many years to come.
 Featuring a deliciously compact and surprisingly -for a watch powered by a self-winding caliber- slim case machined from a bronze alloy, it looks stunning new and has a great potential to age graciously together with its owner.

 The brand that was previously known as the International Watch Co. has finally revealed in flesh the newest addition to their vast collection of pilot’s watches: the beautiful IWC Bronze Pilot 36mm Special Edition Automatic.
 The brand has been experimenting with resurrecting classic designs for the last couple of years, including not only their “professional” Ingenieur Collection, but also the ultra-luxury Da Vinci line, both borrowing heavily from their models that were popular in the second half of the last century.

 Back in 2017 they even introduced a Mark XVIII Edition “Tribute to Mark XI” (ref.
 IW327007) model that was inspired by the same post-WWII “navigator” watch procured by the Royal Air Force.
 At 40 millimeters in diameter, the watch was significantly larger than the original.
 The date window that came together with a Sellita-based movement, as well as a more modern color scheme, too, was noticeably different from the 1940s model.

-This new IWC Bronze Pilot 36mm doesn’t reference the vintage model directly, but, even despite using a radically different material for its case, looks more true to the proverbial roots.
+This new IWC Bronze Pilot 36mm doesn’t reference the vintage model directly, but, even despite using a radically different material for its case, looks truer to the proverbial roots.

 First, it is of the same size of modest 36 millimeters (and, at just shy of 10.5 mm from sapphire top to solid titanium bottom, it is also deliciously thin for an automatic.)
 Second, compared to Mark XIII, it features a more laconic dial, even though it, too, is not a direct quote from the original.